kelvin-homann/cooka/README.md

 ![cooka](https://i.imgur.com/zvud8sb.png)
-Cooka is a cooking app with Social Media features developed for Android
+Cooka is a cooking app with Social Media features developed for Android.
+It is designed to be intuitive and give a good user experience on a mobile device.

 ### Dependencies